-F encing at open space, including at the edges of streetscapes and parks (to define boundaries and control access) shall be post-and-cable or concrete split-rail (two rail).
+F encing at open space, including at the edges of streetscapes and parks (to define boundaries and control access) shall be post-and cable or concrete a V with V and V. access) shall be post-and-cable or concrete split-rail (two rail).
 If required, view fencing shall be tubular steel, black, with min.
 5/8" square pickets and 1" sq. top and bottom rails.
 View fences may include masonry knee walls, similar to soundwalls.